 Like birdwatching, the most rewarding ways to connect with nature are often the simplest.
 And to stargaze, all you have to do is look up.

 Stargazing can relieve stress and allow the worries and pressures of everyday life to melt away.
-Taking in the beautiful expanse of stars and planets can really help to put things into perspective.
+Taking in the beautiful expanse of stars and planets can really help put things into perspective.

-You might like to check out our introduction to stargazing to learn more.
+You might like to read our introduction to stargazing to learn more.
 Or, if you’re interested in getting started, why not tune into The Night Sky series running on Rest Less Events?
 You’ll learn how to spot this month’s bright stars and constellations, and find out about the myths and legends connected to them.

 Go for a walk